Hit enter to search or ESC to close

 Kia ora, my name is Shirley.
 I’m married and have four children, along with seven grandchildren and three great-grandchildren.
 Over 20 years ago, we made the move from Auckland to the beautiful Far North, which we now proudly call home.
 I’ve worked in early childhood education for well over two decades, including time in Playcentre, early childhood centres, and kindergartens.
 This has truly been my chosen vocation.

-I believe that every child is unique and grows at their own pace, in their own time.
-They thrive in environments that offer opportunities to play, experiment, explore, challenge, and question.
+Children thrive in environments that offer opportunities to play, experiment, explore, challenge, and question.
 I am passionate about creating these spaces where children are guided by teachers who respect, respond to, and scaffold their strengths and interests.
 This helps lay the foundation for knowledge, confidence, and a love of lifelong learning.

 Throughout the years, I’ve had the privilege of building strong, trusting, and respectful relationships with many families.
 Working alongside their tamariki and watching them grow into the incredible people they are today continues to be one of the greatest joys of my work.